 Whatever Antivirus software you install on the FileHold Server must be capable of alerting IT personnel if a file is removed from FileHold with specific path and file name and date time stamp.
 The FileHold Server application routinely checks the server for consistency and logs a generic message that a missing or duplicate file issue has been found with the Document Repository.
 If a file is removed from the repository you must replace it in the same location with the same name and extension.
 Ideally this will be an uninfected version of the file, but in the worst case it should be a place holder file that includes information about the loss of the original file.

 The FileHold professional services team can assist with the recovery of missing files and we have tools that help with this recovery.
 Recovery of files lost due to third party applications or systems is not included in FileCare.

 Please refer to the backup and recovery guide for more information on backups and recovery.
 FileHold recommends that you retain backups of FileHold databases and the FileHold data directories to allow for recovery at a number of periods back in time as issues may not be discovered until long after they occurred.

-Modify antivirus software settings for Windows 2008 and FileHold '09 and newer versions
+Modify antivirus software settings for Windows OS and FileHold software

 We recommend exceptions to your low threat process or real time threat analysis for the following applications: